hanxiaomax/Learncpp_CN/docs/3-10-Finding-issues-before-they-become-problems.md

 So how long is too long for a function?
 A function that takes up one vertical screen worth of code is generally regarded as far too long -- if you have to scroll to read the whole function, the function’s comprehensibility drops significantly.
 But the shorter the better -- functions less than ten lines are good.
 Functions that are less than five lines are even better.

-Key insight
+!!! tldr "关键信息"

 	When making changes to your code, make behavioral changes OR structural changes, and then retest for correctness.
 Making behavioral and structural changes at the same time tends to lead to more errors as well as errors that are harder to find.

-An introduction to defensive programming
+## 防御式编程简介

 Errors can be not only of your own making (e.g. incorrect logic), but also occur when your users use the application in a way that you did not anticipate.
 For example, if you ask the user to enter an integer, and they enter a letter instead, how does your program behave in such a case?
 Unless you anticipated this, and added some error handling for this case, probably not very well.